-The Company issued 280,000 restricted stock units to employees during the year ended December 31, 2019, the vesting of which is dependent upon the fulfillment of certain clinical conditions.
-The Company determined that the satisfaction of the clinical conditions was not probable at December 31, 2019 and, as a result, recorded no compensation expense related to restricted stock units for the year ended December 31, 2019.
+The Company issued 14,000 restricted stock units to employees during the year ended December 31, 2019.
+The Company issued 3,938 additional restricted stock units to employees during the quarter ended March 31, 2020, of which 1,414 units have been forfeited.
+The vesting of the remaining 16,524 outstanding restricted stock units is dependent upon the fulfillment of certain clinical conditions.
+The Company determined that the satisfaction of the clinical conditions was not probable at December 31, 2020 and, as a result, recorded no compensation expense related to restricted stock units for the year ended December 31, 2020.
 The restricted stock units were valued based on their fair value at the date of grant, which is equivalent to the market price of a share of the Company's common stock.
-Summarized information for restricted stock units' activity for the year ended December 31, 2019 is as follows:
+Summarized information for restricted stock units' activity for the year ended December 31, 2020 is as follows: